 Lastly, we kept the black and white colors (background and foreground) because they inadvertently matched their brand.

-Don’t forget to download your ManyChat QR code by clicking the button at the bottom because we’re about to dive right into our digital product design!
+Remember to download your ManyChat QR code by clicking the button at the bottom.
+We’re about to dive right into our digital product design.

-There are SO many creative ways how to use QR codes in your digital products!
-But, for the sake of this tutorial (unless you want to be here for a few hours), we’ll be designing two different eBook page styles.
+There are SO many creative ways to use QR codes in your digital products.
+But for the sake of this tutorial (unless you want to be here for a few hours), we’ll design two different eBook page styles.

 Honestly, you can apply this same design method on checklists, cheat sheets, swipe files…